Cardiff Corporation Waterworks: History

-Parliamentary approval for the purchase of the company and authority to borrow £470,000 was obtained in 1879.
+Parliamentary approval for the purchase of the company and authority to borrow £470,000 was obtained in the Cardiff Corporation Act 1879 (42 & 43 Vict. c. cxxxiii).
 The corporation took possession of the works on 29 September 1879, but the deed confirming the transfer of ownership was not signed until 24 December.
 The payment of the money was not without drama, as the corporation wanted to use two cheques, one for £165,000 drawn on the National Provincial Bank, and another for £135,000 drawn on the Brecon Old Bank.
 Two days before the final purchase, the company declined to accept the cheques, despite assurances from the banks that they would be honoured, and so the corporation elected to pay in gold.
 The company realised the enormous task of counting that much money, and so the banks requested the Bank of England to print two special notes, for the two amounts agreed.
 On the final day, officers from the corporation collected the note for £165,000 from the National Provincial Bank, but when they got to the Brecon Old Bank, the note had not arrived.
 They refused to leave the bank even when it closed, and half an hour later, the postman delivered it, enabling the purchase to be completed.